foolshopedemocrazy/AnswerChain/README.md

 ---

-Even in a **total leak scenario**, the true secret remains secure
-without the exact knowledge answers.
+12. Potential leak

+During use, the program operates in an inherently sensitive state.
+At rest, however, the kit remains secure—even in the event of a total data leak, the true secret cannot be derived without the exact knowledge-based answers.
+In fact, the entire system is designed around this very principle of security.